Tyler Glasnow: Tampa Bay Rays (2018–2023)

-2019

-After starting the 2019 season 5–0 with a 1.75 earned run average, Glasnow was named American League Pitcher of The Month for April.
-After straining his arm against the Yankees on May 10, Glasnow went to the 10 Day IL.
-He went to the 60 day IL on May 26.
-In September he returned to make four starts, all of them lasting less than 5 innings.
-Glasnow finished the 2019 season with a 6–1 record and a 1.78 ERA in 60 2/3 innings.
-Glasnow was the losing pitcher in Game 5 of 2019 ALDS against the Houston Astros.
+After starting the 2019 season 5–0 with a 1.75 earned run average, Glasnow was named the American League Pitcher of the Month for April.
+He strained his arm against the Yankees on May 10 which kept him on the injured list until September.
+He returned to make four starts, none of them lasting more than five innings.
+He finished the 2019 season with a 6–1 record and a 1.78 ERA in 60 2/3 innings.
+Glasnow started two games in the American League Division Series against the Houston Astros, losing both of them.

-2020

-In the 2020 season he was 5–1 with a 4.08 ERA.
-He tied for the AL lead in wild pitches, with seven.
+In the pandemic shortened 2020 season, Glasnow was 5–1 with a 4.08 ERA in 11 starts.
 In the postseason, Glasnow started the clinching game in both the Wild Card round (Blue Jays) and Division Series (Yankees).
 In Game 5 of the ALDS, he started the game on two days' rest.
 This was the second straight year Glasnow started the fifth game of the ALDS for the Rays; both times he faced off against his former teammate Gerrit Cole.
 Glasnow became the second pitcher since 1980 to start a game on two days' rest.
-He started Game 1 of the World Series against the Los Angeles Dodgers, taking the loss after giving up six walks and six earned runs in 9 1/3 innings.
+He started two games of the World Series against the Los Angeles Dodgers, losing both games and allowing 10 earned runs in 9 1/3 innings.

-2021

-On June 15, 2021, it was revealed that Glasnow was diagnosed with partial tears in the UCL and flexor strain of his right elbow.
-He was later placed on the 10-day injured list, and opted to go to rehab rather than have surgery.
-He was transferred to the 60-day injured list on June 17.
-On July 31, 2021, it was revealed that Glasnow needed Tommy John surgery after an unsuccessful rehab stint.
-He missed the rest of 2021 with a chance to miss all of 2022 as well.
+Glasnow began the 2021 season by making 14 starts, with a 5–2 record and 2.66 ERA.
+However, on June 15 he was diagnosed with partial tears in the ulnar collateral ligament and a flexor strain of his right elbow, which he blamed on him adjusting his routine as a result of recent MLB rule changes.
+After an unsuccessful attempt to rehab the injury, it was revealed that he needed Tommy John surgery.
+This caused him to miss the rest of 2021 and most of 2022 as well.

-2022

-On August 22, 2022, the Rays and Glasnow agreed to an extension through the 2024 season.
-On September 28, Glasnow was activated off of the 60-day IL.
-Glasnow made his 2022 season debut against the Cleveland Guardians that night, pitching 3 innings with 3 strikeouts while allowing 1 earned run.

-Glasnow was the starting pitcher for the Rays in Game 2 of the AL Wild Card Series between the Rays and the Guardians; he allowed two hits and recorded five strikeouts over five scoreless innings.
-The Rays eventually lost the game and the series on a walk-off solo homerun by Oscar González in the 15th inning.
+On August 22, 2022, the Rays and Glasnow agreed to a contract extension through the 2024 season, that would pay him $5.35 million in 2023 and $25 million in 2024.
+On September 28, he was activated off the injured list made his 2022 season debut against the Cleveland Guardians that night, pitching three innings with three strikeouts while allowing one earned run.
+After one more regular season start, Glasnow was named the starting pitcher for the Rays in Game 2 of the AL Wild Card Series between the Rays and the Guardians; he allowed two hits and recorded five strikeouts over five scoreless innings.

-2023

-On February 28, 2023, it was announced that Glasnow would miss 6-8 weeks with a Grade 2 strain of his left oblique.
+On February 28, 2023, it was announced that Glasnow would miss the beginning of the 2023 season with a Grade 2 strain of his left oblique.
+He rejoined the rotation on May 27 and made 21 starts in 2023, with a 10–7 record and 3.53 ERA.
+He also started the first game of the Wild Card Series against the Texas Rangers, taking the loss while allowing three earned runs in five innings.